 Although the masonry itself won’t rot, because there is that small gap between the two walls, moisture can get trapped and cause problems.
 Additionally, weep holes are often created to ventilate this gap.
 Plus, brick is porous, so when it rains, water can seep between the block and mortar, creating damage to your home’s exterior.
 Therefore, when installed, a water-resistant surface must be placed over the home’s original framework to prevent moisture build-up and mold from entering your house.

-Need to find a pro for your brick veneer?Find Pros
+Ready to start your brick veneer?Find Pros

 Call the Experts